How to pronounce The wild west was wide and well known. in American English

 Start here

-In casual American English, "The wild west was wide and well known" sounds like "dhuh WAHYLD WEHST wuhz WAHYD and wehl NOHN".
-Several things happen here, and the headline one is the Flap T Across Words: the T at the end of one word flaps into the vowel that starts the next.
+Americans pronounce "The wild west was wide and well known" as "dhuh WAHYLD WEHST wuhz WAHYD and wehl NOHN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T Across Words — the T at the end of one word flaps into the vowel that starts the next.
+It lands on wide, what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.